-This lovely walk is around the estate perimeter, with great views over the house, through the deer park and across to Almscliffe Crag.
+This lovely circular walk is around the Harewood estate perimeter, with great views towards Harewood House, through the deer park and across to Almscliffe Crag.

 Route: We followed this route.
 Start at Wike Lane (as suggested) OR from carpark at the Muddy Boots cafe.